Noubar Afeyan Sells 10,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA – Get Rating) Director Noubar Afeyan sold 10,000 shares of the stock in a transaction that occurred on Wednesday, November 2nd.
-The stock was sold at an average price of $154.20, for a total value of $1,542,000.00.
-Following the transaction, the director now directly owns 2,347,209 shares in the company, valued at approximately $361,939,627.80.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA – Get Rating) Director Noubar Afeyan sold 10,000 shares of the firm’s stock in a transaction on Wednesday, November 9th.
+The stock was sold at an average price of $162.50, for a total transaction of $1,625,000.00.
+Following the completion of the sale, the director now owns 2,337,209 shares in the company, valued at $379,796,462.50.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.

 Noubar Afeyan also recently made the following trade(s):